Frequently Asked Questions

 Up until as recently as the early 20th century, patrons and patronage formed an important part of a composer’s income and sustainability.
 Much of the music we are familiar with and value highly today, was made possible by patronage.

 Historically, being a patron of music was just for the privileged and the wealthy.
-Music Patron is democratising this old model by reimagining patronage for the 21st century, building communities of patrons supporting individual composers directly with a regular monthly donation.
+Music Patron is democratising this old model by reimagining patronage for the 21st century, building communities of thousands of patrons supporting and engaging with the creation of new music that will benefit the public for years to come.

-There are a number of different ways a composer can earn money from their music.
+There are a number of different ways a composer can be remunerated for their music.

 They may be commissioned by an organisation or an individual to write a piece of music in exchange for a fee, or be embedded within an organisation as part of a creative residency.